Precious-Carbonell/WeKpop-Login/README.md

 ## Features

-- User registration - Users can sign up by providing a username and password.
-The password is securely hashed using the bcrypt library before storing it in the database.
+- User registration

-- Secure login: Users can log in securely with their registered username and password.
-Passwords are hashed and compared to the stored hashed passwords for authentication.
+- Secure login

-- User details display: Upon successful login, an admin user (username: admin, password: 12345) can view all registered user details, including usernames and hashed passwords, in a separate window.
+- User details display - an admin user (username: admin, password: 12345) can view all registered user details.

-- Edit and delete users: Admin users have the ability to edit and delete user details directly from the user details window.
-This provides flexibility in managing user accounts.
+- Edit and delete users - an admin user can edit and delete user details directly from the user details window.

 ## Install Dependencies
 - pip install bcrypt (for secure pass hashing)